-50 Years Ago: The Kinks’ Beloved ‘Village Green Preservation Society’ Flops
+When the Kinks’ Beloved ‘Village Green Preservation Society’ Flopped

 The Kinks Are the Village Green Preservation Society was both ahead of and behind the times when it arrived on Nov.
 22, 1968.